Montreal During Formula1: The Gold, The Glam, The Grand Prix

 Race Day.
 This is what everything’s been building toward.
 The vibe is intense, think like game day, but international.
 You can feel the adrenaline before the engines even start.

-If you’re heading to the circuit, here’s what to keep in mind:
+If you’re heading to the circuit, here are some of my local tips to keep in mind:

-• Say yes (with boundaries).
+• And finally, say yes (with boundaries).
 Plans will shift.
 Go with it, but don’t burn out trying to do everything.
 Pace yourself.
 The race might be a sprint, but the weekend is a marathon.

 Stay One More Day